AndyDev2013/semanticwebproject/README.md

 [Warning] If you've deleted the database using the API you'll recieve the following json object message
 ```"{\"message\":\"No database exists, you may have called the delete api function.
 Please reboot the server to rebuild the server.\"}"``

+If you wish to delete a data entry or update a data entry you will require either or both the

+* ID
+* REV

+To get these check the administrator console where the id and rev for the first entry is printed out

 | Request        | Description           | Example  | Example Parameters |
 | ------------- |:-------------:| -----:| -----:|
 |GET| Get the original Galway Attractions Data from FILE  | /GET_originaldata_galway_attactions | None |